JimzyLui/DevLeague-Modules/JavascriptFundamentals/README.md

 #### Closures
 - Students should be able to **explain** closures.
+  - Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
 - Recommended: When given code snippets, be able to identify where a closures might occur.
 And why closures exist in Javascript and how they are utilized.

 #### Module Pattern